Magic Keyboard (Mac): Third generation

+In this new model, a separate globe key has been added in the lower-left corner, resulting in four keys to the left of the space bar (Globe, Control, Option, Command).

 iPad version

 In March 2020, Apple announced a Magic Keyboard with integrated trackpad for 2018 and newer iPad Pros with trackpad support which connects through Smart Connector.
 It also supports the iPad Air released later that year.